Safety and footy

 Sometimes, when a young person feels overwhelmed, worried, anxious, or stressed, they might run away.

-- Set clear rules: The rules of footy should be covered in the first session of the season, with an emphasis on safe behaviour.
+The rules of footy should be covered in the first session of the season, with an emphasis on safe behaviour.
 It can be helpful to use pictures as well as words to explain the rules.
 Keep the rules in a place that is clearly visible to the players.
 Review the rules regularly.

-- Monitor group dynamics: If things in the group are getting intense or emotions are running high, intervene early and consider switching to a calm, more structured activity for the whole group.
+If things in the group are getting intense or emotions are running high, intervene early and consider switching to a calm, more structured activity for the whole group.

-- If unsure, ask the parent: If you are unsure whether a young person’s medical condition impacts safety to play, ask the parents.
+If you are unsure whether a young person’s medical condition impacts safety to play, ask the parents.
 With parent consent, you may be able to contact the young person’s doctor, if you have questions or concerns that the parent can’t answer.

-- Make the venue safe: Young people on the autism spectrum and those who are anxious might sometimes run away.
+Young people on the autism spectrum and those who are anxious might sometimes run away.
 A safe venue with fences and closed gates may help both parents and players feel at ease.